Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 Why and how is technology being used in the classroom.
 What are the benefits of using technology in the classroom.

-Yes the stakeholder does tell you what to do but the stakeholder tells you what path to go down.

 ### Existing Similar Solutions

 Some commercial solutions are already pre-existing and an analysis of such can be found below.